jl908069/GUMsley_Sum/mdata/GUM_conversation_risk.md

 JENNIFER: You can't move those to there,
 	because they're not touching.

-DAN:	W- w- well that's kind of bogus.
+Speaker A:	W- w- well that's kind of bogus.

 JENNIFER:	Nun-unh.

-DAN:	    Maybe I'll move em right there.
+Speaker A:	    Maybe I'll move em right there.

 JENNIFER:	Done.

-DAN: Done.
+Speaker A: Done.

 JENNIFER:	Oh fuck .
 Oh.
 Who's this guy?

-DAN:	Player six.
+Speaker A:	Player six.

 JENNIFER:	    Yakutsk.
 	Look at that.